CoffeeMine/CoffeeMine/README.md

-# Project Base for CoffeMine
+# Project Base for CoffeeMine

 This contains all the necessary configuration and some placeholder files to get you started.